Baptist Medical Center sex reassignment surgery controversy

-The Baptist Medical Center sex reassignment surgery controversy occurred in 1977 in Oklahoma City, Oklahoma.
+The Baptist Medical Center sex reassignment surgery controversy occurred in 1977 in Oklahoma City, Oklahoma, United States.
 Surgeons at the Baptist Medical Center, a hospital owned by the Southern Baptist Convention, were prohibited from performing sex reassignment surgery.

 History

 In 1973, David William Foerster and Charles Reynolds founded the Gender Identity Foundation at the Baptist Medical Center for the purpose of providing care to transgender patients.
 It was composed of six doctors, including Foerster, Reynolds, Fenton Sanger, and endocrinologist Jonathan Drake.

 By 1977, Oklahoma City was one of the major American centers for sex reassignment surgery (SRS) for transsexual people.
 The number of surgeries rivaled those of Stanley Biber of Trinidad, Colorado.
 Most of the patients were trans women.
 The hospital was one of about seven U.S. hospitals offering sex reassignment surgery.

 The surgical procedures offered by Foerster and Reynolds were penile inversion procedures.
 The famous transsexual actress and activist Christine Jorgensen came to Oklahoma in the late seventies to have some minor corrective surgery on her surgically created genitals.
 The Oklahoma team handled Jorgensen's care at this time.
 The surgical team required patients to pay in full prior to any genital surgeries.
 Each patient was required to sign a waiver that they would never sue for malpractice if anything went wrong with the SRS procedures.